How to fit a carpet

 - Butt the edges together and join them with tape, ensuring that the edges do not overlap and that the underlay is flat and level.

-Rather than an optional extra, underlay is an essential part of fitting a carpet correctly.
-It comes in many types, so if you’re not sure which one is right for your carpet, our Underlay Buying Guide will give you all the information on the different materials, the advantages of each and what their ratings mean.
+Underlay is an essential part of fitting a carpet correctly.
+It comes in many types, so if you’re not sure which one is right for your carpet, our underlay buying guide will give you all the information on the different materials, the advantages of each and what their ratings mean.

 In this section we show you how to lay a carpet and how to make sure you get the best overall finish.